 How Much Legal Funding Do You Need?

-It’s important to apply only for the amount of money that is absolutely needed.
-If you apply for too much, you might not be approved, which could prevent you from getting your money when you need it most.
+It is important to apply only for the amount of money that is needed.
+If you apply for too much, you might not be approved, preventing you from getting your money when you need it most.

 Can You Identify the Responsible Party, and Do They Have Insurance?

-You can only receive legal funding if you can identify the party who is responsible for your injury.
+You can only receive legal funding if you identify the party responsible for your injury.
 Additionally, a funding company will only work with you if the responsible party has insurance of some kind.
-This provides a measure of security, as the funding company knows the insurance company will be able to actually pay for the settlement.
+This provides a measure of security, as the funding company knows the insurance company will be able actually to pay for the settlement.

-Once you identify a responsible actor for your personal injury accident, several factors will impact the amount of legal funding for which you may qualify.
+Once you identify a responsible party for your personal injury accident, several factors will impact the amount of legal funding for which you may qualify.

 - The extent of your injuries: You may be left with severe injuries after an accident that require extensive surgeries and physical therapy to recover from.
 The severity of your injuries will affect how much compensation you can obtain.

 - The size of the responsible party’s insurance policy: The maximum amount of legal funding you qualify for is determined by the responsible party’s insurance policy.